 Work smarter, not harder, and save money with these energy-smart solutions.

+Your refrigerator and freezer are not blast chillers.
 If you need to cool down large quantities of hot food quickly, you need a blast chiller.
 Your refrigerator was not designed for this job and it will have to work extra hard to bring the temperature back up to the proper degree.

+Place in a cool area.
 Place your refrigeration unit in an area where it will not get too hot.
 Putting it next to cooking equipment will only make it work harder.

+Do not prop the refrigerator or freezer door open.
 Propping open the door to the refrigerator or freezer allows cold air to escape.
 This not only jeopardizes the integrity of foods within the units, but also costs a bundle to pay for that wasted energy.

+Keep proper interior temperatures.
 Many models have an externally-mounted digital thermometer for easy monitoring.
 If it is set too low, the condenser unit will run longer than it should, wasting energy and making your machine work too hard.

 To keep your equipment performing efficiently and with the least amount of energy, establish a regular maintenance plan with these maintain and save tips.